 Our Farm Sustainability: Glanbia Ingredients Ireland

-We are committed to protecting that environment while increasing our output by more than 50% by 2020.
+We are committed to protecting the environment while increasing our output by more than 50% by 2020.
 To achieve this we developed our innovative Open Source® Programme.

 Like no other dairy company, worldwide

 GII is a founding member of Origin Green, the sustainability development programme initiated by the Irish Food Board, Bord Bia.
 This includes the Sustainable Dairy Assurance Scheme (SDAS), which is the first national dairy audit scheme of its kind anywhere in the world – independently auditing, recording and monitoring sustainability credentials of every dairy farm across the country.

 To help prepare our milk suppliers to meet the SDAS standards, our expert milk advisory team works closely with them on milk quality, sustainability and farm development as well as planning for the future in terms of finances, expansion and succession planning.

 This has led to the launch of our Open Source® Sustainability and Quality Assurance code, which you can order by contacting us.
 Our sustainability team works closely with our farmers, offering support across many areas of sustainable dairy farming, including:

 - Animal health and welfare

 - Water usage

 - Waste management